ERGO-Code/HiGHS/docs/src/guide/further.md

 * For nonbasic variables, it is unnecessary to specify whether they are at their lower or upper bound unless they are "boxed" variables.

+If a basis is known, then the simplex solver is applied to the LP, starting from the known basis.
+Presolve is not performed because it is not currently possible to solve a presolved LP using a basis for the original problem.
+This default strategy is typically the most efficient.
+However, it may be more efficient to solve the LP from scratch using the IPM solver (following presolve) in the following circumstances

+* If the modifications are too great

+* If the LP can be reduced greatly via presolve

+To achieve this, any basis held internally must be cleared by calling `HighsLp::setBasis` with no argument.

 ### MIP

 If a (partial) feasible assignment of the integer variables is known,